Principles

 It is the student’s responsibility to ensure unauthorised items are not taken into an examination.
 It is not the responsibility of the invigilator to search for and remove the unauthorised items.

-Where a student is found to have taken unauthorised materials or an electronic device to their desk, the student is guilty of academic misconduct, irrespective of that student’s intent or the nature of the materials.
+Where a student is found to have taken unauthorised materials or an electronic device into an exam setting or a location that can be accessed during the exam, the student is guilty of academic misconduct, irrespective of that student’s intent or the nature of the materials.

 2.1.5 Fabrication or misrepresentation

-The presentation of fabricated data, results, references, evidence or other material or misrepresentation of the same.
-Including, for example:
+Fabrication or misrepresentation is the presentation or misrepresentation of fabricated data, results, references, evidence, or other material, including, for example:

 - Falsely claiming to have obtained results or other evidence;